 Raul Mostoslavsky, MD, PhD

-Scientific Do-Director, Massachusetts General Hospital Cancer, Boston, and the Laurel Schwartz Professor of Oncology (Medicine), Harvard Medical School, and Associate Member, The Broad Institute, Cambridge, MA, USA
+Scientific Co-Director, Massachusetts General Hospital Cancer Center, Boston, and the Laurel Schwartz Professor of Oncology (Medicine), Harvard Medical School, and Associate Member, The Broad Institute, Cambridge, MA, USA

 Vera Gorbunova, PhD